Ishaan44/Ishaan44.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.

-profile:
-  align: right
-  image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+subtitle:

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Hi!
 I am Ishaan Bhadoo.
-I am interested in probability theory.
+I am a graduate student at Trinity College, University of Cambridge studying maths.
+I am interested in probability theory, more specifically discrete probability and percolation theory.
+I am also interested in the countless connections probability has to other areas particularly geometric group theory.